github/developer.github.com/content/v3/search.md

 See the [rate limit documentation](/v3/#rate-limiting) for details on determining your current rate limit status.

+### Timeouts

+Search API responses include a `timed_out` Boolean attribute.
+For queries that are taking [too long to execute](/changes/2014-02-20-search-timeouts-exposed.md), search  stops the execution of the query, collects and returns matches that were already found, and sets `timed_out` to `true`.

+Reaching a timeout does not necessarily mean that search results are incomplete.
+More results might have been found if the execution wasn't stopped, but also might have not.

 ## Search repositories

 Find repositories via various criteria.
 This method returns up to 100 results [per page](/v3/#pagination).